Our highly skilled technicians are available to students from all disciplines for guidance and advice as you use the equipment.

 Metal - welding, fitting, fabrication, turning

 Peter has worked as a technician in New Zealand's creative industries for over 20 years.
 His roles have included Senior Special Effects Technician, Best Boy Grip, Motion Control Engineer, Audio Engineer, Guitar Technician, Mechanist and Rigger.
-He enjoys the traditional methods of making and seeing how craftsmanship and technique interacts with modern concepts and technology.
-He is currently a Masters candidate in Creative Technology.
+He enjoys the traditional methods of making and seeing how craftsmanship and technique interact with modern concepts and technology.

 Peter is based in the Mondrian building at Elam (Building 433).

-He oversees the photography, graphic design, 3D printing/scanning and music technicians across the faculty, noting that "the skills of the technical team would see them employed in any area of the industry."
-He says between the knowledge and skills of the technical staff, coupled with the leading equipment available, students can "pretty much produce anything" in their chosen discipline in the faculty.
+Zane oversees the photography, graphic design, moving image, digital research hub (DRH) and music technicians across the faculty.
+He says that between the knowledge and skills of the technical staff, together with first-rate available equipment, students can "pretty much produce anything" in their chosen discipline.

-Zane is based in the Architecture and Planning building (Building 421).
+Zane is based in the Digital Research Hub, within the Architecture and Planning building (Building 421 Room 423 (DRH Lab)).

-Amanda Wright - MFA, Diploma in Graphic Design
+Amanda Wright - Master of Fine Arts, Diploma in Graphic Design

-Amanda is based in the Mondrian building at Elam (Building 433).
+Amanda is based on level three in the Mondrian building at Elam (Building 433).

 Mold making and casting